 The OI-6000 has two alarm settings: LOW alarm and HIGH alarm.
-Regardless of whether the device includes the optional two dry-contact relays, the system alarm settings are available on the device.
 All alarm set-points are field adjustable up to 60% of the full scale gas concentration.
 The factory default setting on the OI-6000 for the LOW alarm is 10% of full scale and 15% of full scale for the HIGH alarm.
 The LOW alarm set-point should NEVER be programed to a higher setting than the HIGH alarm set-point.